 FARAJA BATUMIKE

-Faraja is a Congolese dancer and artist based in Goma, DR Congo.
-A multiple-time champion in various dance competitions in Goma, across the East African region, and internationally, he practices several hip-hop styles fused with Afro-urban, contemporary, and traditional dances, which shape his unique identity and technique.
+Faraja is a Congolese dancer based in Goma (DRC).
+A multiple champion in several competitions in Goma, East Africa, and internationally, he has developed a hip-hop dance style that he blends with Afro-urban, contemporary, and traditional influences, forging a unique identity.

 Jules Seizart